Silesian Voivodeship: Socialist Poland

+After 1989

+As Poland aimed to join the European Union, European negotiators named administrative reform as one of the conditions for accession.
+As such, in 1999, a new administrative division was introduced, reducing the number of voivodeships from 49 to 16.
+A Silesian voivodeship has emerged from the reform, with its capital in Katowice, and consisting of most municipalities of the former Katowice, Częstochowa, and Bielsko-Biała voivodeships.

 Geography

 The Silesian Voivodeship borders both the Moravian-Silesian Region (Czech Republic), Žilina Region (Slovakia) to the south.
 It is also bordered by four other Polish voivodeships: those of Opole (to the west), Łódź (to the north), Świętokrzyskie (to the north-east), and Lesser Poland (to the east).

 The region includes the Silesian Upland (Wyżyna Śląska) in the centre and north-west, and the Krakowsko-Częstochowska Upland (Jura Krakowsko-Czestochowska) in the north-east.
 The southern border is formed by the Beskidy Mountains (Beskid Śląski and Beskid Żywiecki).

-The current administrative unit of Silesian Voivodeship is just a fraction of the historical Silesia which is within the borders of today's Poland (there are also fragments of Silesia in the Czech Republic and Germany).
+The current administrative unit of Silesian Voivodeship is just one fraction of the historical Silesia region which is within the borders of today's Poland (there are also fragments of Silesia in the Czech Republic and Germany).
 Other parts of today's Polish Silesia are administered as the Opole, the Lower Silesian Voivodeships and the Lubusz Voivodeship.
-On the other hand, a large part of the current administrative unit of the Silesian Voivodeship is not part of historical Silesia (e.g., Częstochowa, Zawiercie, Myszków, Jaworzno, Sosnowiec, Żywiec, Dąbrowa Górnicza, Będzin and east part of Bielsko-Biała, which are historically parts of Lesser Poland).
+On the other hand, a large part of the current administrative unit of the Silesian Voivodeship is not part of historical Silesia (e.g., Częstochowa, Zawiercie, Myszków, Jaworzno, Sosnowiec, Żywiec, Dąbrowa Górnicza, Będzin and east part of Bielsko-Biała, which were historically parts of Lesser Poland).

 Demography

-Silesian Voivodeship has the highest population density in the country (379 people per square kilometre, compared to the national average of 124).
-The region's considerable industrialisation gives it the lowest unemployment rate nationally (6.2%).
-The Silesian region is the most industrialized and the most urbanized region in Poland: 78% of its population live in towns and cities.